IsmaelHG/eBayAutoSearch/README.md

 config.json will be a path to a json file that contains the eBay search url, the telegram bot API Key and the telegram chatid that is going to receive the message.
 This two previous parameters are optional so you can just specify them as an empty string ("").
-Check example.json for reference
+Check the [example config](example.json) for reference

     eBay search URL can be get by just making a search with any filter you want (max price, location, only bids, etc) and copying the browser URL